 Here's another clue for you.
 The mass-market pet food brands sold through supermarkets and chain stores are manufactured in mass quantities and sometimes sit in storage for up to 12 to 18 months before you buy them, so they are the dog and cat foods most likely to contain those unhealthy artificial preservatives.
-You will find the safe natural preservatives used more often by independent pet food producers who make small batches of their pet foods and ship them fresh to your door within a few weeks from the date they were made.
+You will find the safe natural preservatives used more often by independent pet food producers who make small batches of their pet foods and ship them fresh to your door, generally within 4 to 6 weeks from the date they were made.

 About Animal Byproducts - The Horrible Truth!